You have turned-in this assignment. You can review the lesson and see your previous answers.

 Welcome back.

-Hopefully you chose four newtons.
+Hopefully you chose four Newtons.

-There are four newtons downwards.
+There are four Newtons downwards.

-So well done if you've got that.
+So well done if you got that.

 For that to happen, the single mass needs to be placed further from the pivot than the two masses on the other side.

-So that gives a weight of two W on the left hand side, but that's only 20 centimetres away from the pivot.
+And to balance that I can place two masses, so that gives a weight of two W on the left-hand side, but that's only 20 centimeters away from the pivot.

 Both of those masses on the left are closer to the pivot than the one on the right in this situation.

-I've got my distances marked at here.
+I've got my distances marked over here and again that rule will balance.

 Some of the combinations that you'll find will balance and most will not.